dc4eu/educational-pilot/toolkits/Pilot2/README.md

 4. Ensure compliance with the data models from the Sectorial EAA Rulebook
 5. Test against the compliance requirements outlined in the [Compliance](../compliance/) section

-## Contributing
+## Contributing/reporting

-To contribute new use cases, workflows, or component descriptions, please follow the templates provided in each section and submit a pull request.
+To contribute or report on new use cases, workflows, or component descriptions, please follow the guideline provided and submit a pull request.

 # License and Notice